alerner1/devinitely-client/README.md

     * learn about active storage: https://edgeguides.rubyonrails.org/active_storage_overview.html
     * update backend accordingly
     * design and implement components so it automatically updates the checklist when you upload the corresponding file and you can redownload said files later

+    ///////

+    BUGS:

+    * when logged in, trying to go to any link (by directly entering it in url bar) sends you to /dashboards.
+WHY? (maybe a redirect to /login that then redirects to /dashboards. but how to stop that initial redirect to /login????)